Melissa Peterman: 2012–present: Baby Daddy, Young Sheldon, and other shows

 From 2017 to 2024, Peterman played Brenda Sparks, a recurring character on the CBS sitcom, Young Sheldon.
 Originally married to Herschel Sparks (Billy Gardell) in Seasons 1 and 2, Peterman's character becomes the divorced and single mom next door neighbor to the Cooper family in season 4 and is at times a friend and nemesis to Mary Cooper, played by Zoe Perry.
 In Seasons 4 and 5, Brenda Sparks and George Cooper (Lance Barber) experience a closer relationship that culminates at the end of season 5 with Brenda propositioning George.

 Beginning in 2019, Peterman hosted the comedy game show Punch Line, where two teams of comedians try to supply punchlines to various headlines.
 She has also been a recurring guest star on the syndicated game show 25 Words or Less, and in 2022, began hosting the game show Person, Place or Thing, a spin-off of the classic game Twenty questions.

 In 2020, Peterman began co-hosting with Reba McEntire on a new podcast titled Living & Learning.

-In 2024, it was announced that Peterman was cast in the Reba McEntire led sitcom, Happy's Place on NBC.
+In 2024, it was announced that Peterman had been cast in the Reba McEntire-led sitcom, Happy's Place on NBC.
 It premiered on October 18, 2024.
+It was recently renewed for a third season.
 As of 2024, Peterman is also the main judge in a Hallmark reality series Finding Mr. Christmas.

 Personal life

 Peterman married John Brady in 1999, and they have a son, Riley, born in 2005.

 Peterman works with The Unusual Suspects Theatre Company, a nonprofit organization helping at-risk youth in the Los Angeles area.

+In 2026, Peterman participated in Big Slick Celebrity Weekend, a fundraiser benefiting Children's Mercy Hospital in Kansas City.